Photo Gallery III: Lake Okoboji Guest Cottage

 Tiny Guest Bath

-A space saving nautical vanity design
+A space saving bath vanity design

 Cottage remodeling design